interledgerjs/express-web-monetization/README.md

 - `opts.url` - The url of the server that is registering the HapiWebMonetization plugin.
 Defaults to `new URL(window.location).origin`
 - `opts.cookieName` - The cookie key name that will be saved in your browser.
 Defaults to `__monetizer`.
 This MUST be the same has `opts.cookieName` in the server configuration.
-- `opts.receiverUrl` - The endpoint where users of the site can start streaming packets via their browser extension or through the browser API.
+- `opts.receiveEndpointUrl` - The endpoint where users of the site can start streaming packets via their browser extension or through the browser API.
 Defaults to `opts.url + '__monetizer/:id'` where id is the server generated payer ID.
 This MUST be the same has `opts.receiverEndpointUrl` in the server configuration.

 ### Middleware for cookies

 ```ts
 WebMonetizationMiddleware(monetizer: ExpressWebMonetization)
 ```
 This middleware allows cookies to be generated (or just sent if already set) from the server to the client.
 It also injects the `awaitBalance` and `spend` methods described below.
 Note that your app must require and use the `cookie-parser` middleware before it uses the `WebMonetizationMiddleware`.

 ### Charging users